Nicodemus Wilderness Project

 Here's how to become an official Apprentice Ecologist and be considered for a scholarship:

-1. Participate in or lead an environmental stewardship project for the benefit of any lands managed or co-managed by the Open Space Division in 2024 .
+1. Participate in or lead an environmental stewardship project for the benefit of any lands managed or co-managed by the Open Space Division.

 2. Take a few digital photos of your project in action.